EasyCorp/EasyAdminBundle/README.md

 ### Step 3: Load the Routes of the Bundle

-Open your main routing configuration file (usually `app/config/routing.yml`) and add the following four lines at the very beginning of it:
+Open your main routing configuration file (usually `app/config/routing.yml`) and copy the following four lines at the very beginning of it:

 ```yaml
 # app/config/routing.yml